Maria-Bethania/Real_State_Market/README.md

 Folder 'ETL - IPTU E TABELA FIPE': [Here](https://github.com/Maria-Bethania/Real_State_Market/tree/main/ETL%20-%20IPTU%20E%20TABELA%20FIPE).

+     In folder 'ETL - IPTU E TABELA FIPE', you can find a scrapbook of the ETL process.

+     Detailed documentation, with annotations and screenshots.

+     TThe ETL (Extract, Transform, Load) process was done using BigQuery and is shown step by step.

+This valuable resource provides insight into data manipulation and transformation techniques, allowing you to retrace and understand complex data preparation steps.

 ## Analytical Toolkit 🛠️

 The insights are a result of powerful analysis tools: